Sonic the Hedgehog (Sega Master System, Game Gear)

 - Jungle Zone's boss takes place in a steeper arena in the Game Gear version, making the bombs harder to avoid.

-- The first two acts of Labyrinth Zone have radically different layouts between versions.
+- The first two Acts of Labyrinth Zone have radically different layouts between versions.
 Most notably, the Chaos Emerald is much easier to get.
-In the Master System version, the Chaos Emerald is sitting in the middle of a spike pit; to get it, the player must collect an invincibility power-up a few screens below, run through a lengthy obstacle course to get to the spike pit, jump in, grab the emerald, and jump out before the invincibility wears off.
+In the Master System version, the Emerald is sitting in the middle of a spike pit; to get it, the player must collect an invincibility power-up a few screens below, run through a lengthy obstacle course to get to the spike pit, jump in, grab the Emerald, and jump out before the invincibility wears off.
 In the Game Gear version, it's just... sitting there, out in the open, very near the end signpost.

 - The final boss no longer enters a second phase, and attacks with three floor-mounted flamethrowers rather than a moving electric wall.
 The homing device was also moved from above Robotnik to the middle of the ceiling.